 In the 2000s rules were applied to protect wide receivers by limiting engagement with defender throughout their routes.

 The NFL asserts what is known as ‘The Tuck Rule’ in the 2001 AFC Divisional Playoff game between the New England Patriots and the Oakland Raiders; still considered one of the most controversial calls in professional sports.

 In 2007 the New England Patriots were disciplined by the league for videotaping New York Jets’ defensive coaches’ signals from an unauthorized location.
 US Senator Arlen Specter stated Goodell informed him personally that Bill Belichick videotaped his opponents since the year 2000.

 In 2008, after a season injury to Tom Brady rule changes to protect stationary, drop-back and immobile quarterbacks were dubbed ‘The Brady Rules.’
 Roger Goodell enforced rules with massive fines and on-field enforcement: (http://archive.boston.com/sports/football/patriots/articles/2009/03/24/brady_rule_steps_taken_to_protect_qbs_knees/)

 In 2014 The New York Times reported on the inequities artificially applied to the quarterback position.

 In 2015 Tom Brady was fined for his actions involving what became known as ‘Deflategate’ and an ESPN ‘Outside The Lines’ report indicated that cheating within the New England Patriots’ organization was far more extensive than what was revealed by the NFL

 In 2018 NFL Owners Agree to change the rule regarding the definition of a catch.
-The League put rules in place to prevent contact using the crown of the head.
+The League put rules in place to prevent contact using the crown of the head and even more roughing the passer rules.
 ‘The Asterisk’ is published.